 The above lightfastness qualities does not always extend to the basecloth used.
 Unbleached or coloured basecloths are subject to the same fading that you would expect from any natural fibre fabrics when exposed to direct sunlight.

 Our fabrics are hand printed onto natural fibres which means that although they are hard wearing they will never have the same durability as a synthetic fabric with a woven design.
 Heavy duty commercial usage is only recommended if you are willing to embrace the limitations of hand printed, organic textiles (alongside their wonderful benefits!).

 With heavy repeat usage our fabrics will show some signs of wear over time.
 That said, we feel that they wear beautifully and have an appreciable character in keeping with the nature of hand printed fabrics.

-We’d like to give you plenty of opportunity to settle into the studio and become a confident, comfortable and useful part of the team.
+We’d like to give you plenty of opportunity to settle into the studio and learn the ropes, but not here so long that you get bored and are no longer learning/benefitting from the experience.

 Interning at a small business like I&S means a couple of things: on the plus side, you get some good insight into how a small business runs.
-Lara & Caitlin are responsible for doing almost everything in the business, and you’ll get to witness most of that.
+Lara, Caitlin & the team are responsible for doing almost everything in the business, and you’ll get to witness most of that.
 We’re also more than happy to share information, so feel free to ask us anything and we’ll answer it to the best of our knowledge.